 The purpose of Labels is to help categorize and organize alarms into Tactics and Strategies.
 Once a Label is created, you can continue to attach them to your alarms.

 Multiple Labels can be configured for any single alarm.
-Clicking the add icon will bring up the below window, from there, you can shift click multiple selections, or click the top left check box to select all Labels.
-With your current selections, click the check mark icon to add them to the tag.
+Clicking the add icon will bring up the window shown below.
+From this window, you can shift-click multiple selections, or click the top left checkbox to select all Labels.
+With your current selections, click the checkmark icon to add them to the tag.

-Any number of Labels can be attached to any defined alarm or tag, but once they are created and attached, it is the implantation in the Tactic that makes Labels what they are.
+Any number of Labels can be attached to a defined alarm or tag, but once they are created and attached, it is the implantation in the Tactic that makes Labels what they are.

-With your Labels created, you can now utilize them in your Tactic, for more information on tactics, visit our knowledge-base article on Getting Start: Tactics.
-Navigating to Notification>Tactics>Advanced will bring up the Tactic work space.
-Begin the Tactic by dragging and dropping the "Label" Decision Block in the the work space timeline.
+With your Labels created, you can now utilize them in your Tactic, for more information on tactics, visit our knowledge-base article on Getting Started: Tactics.
+Navigating to Notification > Tactics > Advanced will bring up the Tactic workspace.
+Begin the Tactic by dragging and dropping the Label Decision Block in the workspace timeline.

-Click on the Label Block to bring bring up the edit window.
-Click on the middle edit icon to bring up the library of available labels
+Click on the Label Block to bring up the edit window.
+Click on the middle edit icon to bring up the library of available labels.

-With the desired label selected, you will notice that the icon branches to a left and right, for this particular Decision Block, you will ask if the alarm is, or is not, attached with the defined Label.
-In the below example, the logic is asking if the alarm that just came into WIN-911 is attached with the Fresh Water 3C Label that we had created earlier.
+With the desired label selected, you will notice that the icon branches to the left and right.
+For this particular Decision Block, you will ask if the alarm is, or is not, attached with the defined Label.
+In the example below, the logic is asking if the alarm that just came into WIN-911 is attached with the Fresh Water 3C Label that we had created earlier.

-If the alarm does contain that Label, send a Mobile-911 message to Ben, if it is not, send an E-Mail to Conor.
-This principal can be applied to multiple Blocks in your Tactic.
+In this scenario, the alarm does contain a Label.
+So Mobile-911 will send a message to Ben if the alarm is On.
+If it is Not, then it will send a message to Conor instead.
+This principle can be applied to multiple Blocks in your Tactic.